maps-as-data/mapreader-workshop/README.md

 ## Alternative option - Binder

 This repo should also build in [mybinder](https://mybinder.org/).
-You can do this by via [this link](https://mybinder.org/v2/gh/maps-as-data/spatial-humanities-mapreader-workshop/main?labpath=mapreader-spatial-humanities-workshop.ipynb).
+Simply follow [this link](https://mybinder.org/v2/gh/maps-as-data/spatial-humanities-mapreader-workshop/main?labpath=mapreader-spatial-humanities-workshop.ipynb) to get started.

 > *NOTE:* You will need to skip google colab specific cells if you use binder and update file paths to reflect the binder environment.